Pediatric eczema

 • Thickening of the skin (chronic eczema)

-What are the causes of Pediatric Eczema?
+What are the causes of pediatric eczema?

 Causes of eczema can vary between children, as do allergies and the severity of the reaction to each trigger.
-Some causes of eczema may be:

 • Cigarette smoke